cjcoats/ioapi-3.2/README.txt

           PVM Coupling Mode, "Makefile.nocpl" for no-PVM
           "Makefile.pncf" for PnetCDF/MPI distributed I/O Mode, etc.
           Copy the appropriate one of the "Makefile.*" to "Makefile".
-          Note that PnetCDF/MPI distributed I/O Mode requires BIN matching one of the "mpi" Makeinclude-files.
+          Note that PnetCDF/MPI distributed I/O Mode builds require BIN matching one of the "mpi" Makeinclude-files.

        6. Customize "Makefile" for your system:
           The default directory for both executables and object libraries is in directory "../$BIN" relative to the source code directories for the I/O API and tools.
-Edit the "Makefile" to put "BASEDIR", "SRCDIR", and "OBJDIR" wherever you want it (if you want somewhere other than the default "./$BIN" location).
+Edit the "Makefile" to put "BASEDIR", "SRCDIR", and "OBJDIR" wherever you want them (if you want somewhere other than the default "./$BIN" location).
 Look at the "Makefile" header-comment for further customization options.